 4. USM students applying for IRB approval also will need to upload documentation showing that they’ve completed and passed this training course.
 This course consists of 6 modules.
 In each module, you will be shown a short video clip and will be asked to respond to questions about what you watched.
 Your responses will be auto-saved and you can come back at any time to finish.
 Completing the training in its entirety will take ~45 minutes.
-At the end, you will be given a score out of 12.
-In order to pass this training, you must answer at least 80% of the questions correctly (at least 10/12 correct).
+At the end, you will be given a score out of 13.
+In order to pass this training, you must answer at least 80% of the questions correctly (at least 11/13 correct).
 Should you fail to get 80% of the questions correct, you will need to go through the entire module again, so pay attention and don’t attempt to simply guess your way through the questions!

-5. External Permissions – Should you be conducting research with an external (non-USM) organization -- for example: you are conducting research in an elementary school) -- you will need to include documentation of official approval from the external organization.
+5. External Permissions – Should you be conducting research with an external (non-USM) organization -- for example: you are conducting research in an elementary school -- you will need to include documentation of official approval from the external organization.
 For an example letter, refer to the USM IRB website.
-The documentation could consist of a letter written on the organization’s letterhead, signed by an official of the organization, or an email from an official at the external organization (sent from the organizational email address).
+The documentation could consist of a letter written on the organization’s letterhead signed by an official of the organization or an email from an official at the external organization sent to you from the organizational email address.

 Logging In